ukabuer/muggle/README.md

 An unambitious static site generator, no magic inside.

-Routes and data are defined by yourself, and connected by the template with only a few implicit rules.
+Each page's data and template are defined by yourself, and the route is derived by its file path.

 __WARNING: this project is still under development.__

 ## Features
-- A declarative way to customize the site pages
 - Lightweight and easy to learn
+- An intuitive way to customize pages by leveraging the power of `markdown`
-- auto generating based on the files in directory
+- Auto generating based on `.md` files in the directory
 - Using `pug` as the templating engine
 - Armed with a live reload dev server